 - Institute on Philanthropy and Voluntary Service – for students interested in careers in the nonprofit sector, direct service and fundraising.

-- Capital Semester – for students who are interested in a spending a full semester in Washington, DC.
+- Capital Semester – for students who are interested in a spending a full fall or spring semester in Washington, DC.

 - Legal Studies Institute – for first and second year law students looking to add a DC experience to their legal portfolio.

-While participating in the undergraduate Washington, DC programs, students live in on-campus housing at George Washington University or in furnished apartments in the Capitol Hill neighborhood.
-Each student takes 3-9 credit hours in courses at George Mason University in addition to interning 30-35 hours per week.
+While participating in the programs, students live in on-campus housing at George Washington University or in furnished apartments in the Capitol Hill neighborhood.
+Each student takes 3-9 credit hours with credit provided through George Mason University in addition to interning 30-35 hours per week.
 Students also have the opportunity to enroll in our Mentor Program, attend site briefings, visit D.C. landmarks, sit in on professional development seminars, and meet top experts in their field.

 - Asia – Asia Institute for Political Economy (Hong Kong)